moodle-an-hochschulen/moodle-theme_boost_union/README.md

 Adds an "external link" icon after external links (which lead the user to a target outside Moodle).

+###### Mark mailto links

+Adds an "envelope" icon in front of mailto links.

+###### Mark broken links

+Adds a "broken chain" icon in front of broken links (which lead to uploaded draft files which have not been properly processed) and marks the link in the bootstrap color for "danger".

 #### Tab "Miscellaneous"

 In this tab there are the following settings: